Reading Time

 In a game-based assessment, the game itself is the primary method of evaluation.
 It revolves entirely around the game experience and the skills tested within it.
 For example, candidates might face a virtual challenge, such as solving a puzzle or simulating a complex work situation.
 The entire evaluation is embedded in a game environment, often measuring cognitive and social skills.

 The key difference lies in how much the game takes over the evaluation.
 A gamified assessment uses game elements within a traditional test format, whereas a game-based assessment relies entirely on the game itself.
 This means game-based assessments often require more advanced technology and development time, which can be costly for some companies.
 Additionally, it can be challenging to objectively interpret the results of a fully game-based assessment, especially since different candidates may approach the game in different ways.
+Following, since game-based assessments are a new form of testing, the validation and norm group can be thinner than traditional ways of testing.

 Why choose game-based assessments?